-Delivery-and Prescribed Texts for study from 2025-26 and first examination in 2027
+Delivery and Prescribed Texts for study from 2025-26 and first examination in 2027 sweep of the lecture course will enable students to contextualise the in-depth analyses of specific texts to be covered in classes.

 16 lectures; 8 classes; 8 tutorials.